JanMiksovsky/emojese/ReadMe.md

 # Contributing

-If there's general interest in this project, we can work out some processes for reviewing and accepting suggestions.
-For now, submit a pull request.
+You can [contribute or update a definition](https://docs.google.com/forms/d/1-TFomAkbYQyJSD6b-8vi-jDbahqxcg53DqtLmdo940A/).
+For other contributions, please submit a pull request.
 Please recognize that an emoji definition that seems obvious or perfect to you may not be so clear to other people.

 ## Definitions